Are Bayesian networks typically faithful?: Introduction

 The outline of this paper is as follows.
-In Section \ref{sec:technical} we provide some technical prerequisites about Bayesian networks and the total variation metric.
-In Section \ref{sec:distributions} we state and prove our main nonparametric result: that faithful distributions are dense and open.
-In Section \ref{sec:bayesnets} we lift this result from the space of distributions to the space of Bayesian networks.
-We focus in particular on finite dimensional parametrisations of Bayesian networks, and we specifically prove the topological analogue of the measure-zero results of Spirtes et al.\ and Meek for linear Gaussian and discrete Bayesian networks.
+In Section \ref{sec:technical} we provide some technical prerequisites about Bayesian networks, the total variation metric, the bounded-Lipschitz metric and the weak topology.
+In Section \ref{sec:bn} we prove for unconstrained Bayesian networks that faithful distributions are dense and open in the total variation metric, and that the faithful Bayesian networks are open and dense in a newly introduced metric $d_{TV}^\circ$.
+In Section \ref{sec:exp} we focus on conditional exponential family parametrisations of Bayesian networks, where we show that the faithful parameters are open and dense in the Euclidean parameter space --- generalising the results of Spirtes et al.\ and Meek for linear Gaussian and discrete Bayesian networks --- and that the induced faithful distributions are open and dense in the weak topology.
+In Section \ref{sec:equicont} we prove for classes of distributions with uniformly equicontinuous and uniformly bounded densities that faithful Bayesian networks are open and dense with respect to $d_{TV}^\circ$, and that faithful distributions are open and dense with respect to the weak topology.
 In Section \ref{sec:bayesnet_latent} we extend our results to Bayesian networks with latent variables.
+Finally, in Section \ref{sec:discussion} we discuss the relative value of these results with their various notions of typicality.
+We explicitly show how topological properties of conditional independence and faithfulness imply the existence of consistent conditional independence tests, and with that a constraint-based causal discovery algorithm that is consistent on an open and dense set of Bayesian networks.